-A list of dog friendly beaches in NJ
+A list of dog-friendly beaches in NJ

 Asbury Park

-Dogs are okay on the beach and even the boardwalk but only from Oct.
-1 through April 30.
+Dogs are okay on the beach and even the boardwalk but only from Sept.
+15 through May 15.
 But did you know all summer long you can take your dog to the 8th Avenue Dog Beach?
-Dogs are even allowed to go off leash on that stretch of beach from 6pm until 8:30am.
+Dogs are even allowed to go off-leash on that stretch of beach from 6 p.m. until 8:30 a.m.

 Barnegat Light